 At this inaugural MS Teams meeting, please introduce the voting process and share with School Council members the names of the people running for School Council leadership positions.

 Step Four

 When you are ready to open the voting process, use the Teams chat to share the URL for the secret ballot.
-(For security purposes, this link can be found in the Sept.
-14, 2021, Principal's Memo re: Virtual School Councils Elections.)
+(For security purposes, this link can be found from their principal.)

 Step Five